volaxrelax/relaxtoken/ERC-Proposal-2-Tier-Token.md

 ### cancelRental
     function cancelRental(address owner, uint256 tokenId, uint256 start, uint256 stop) public returns (bool success)

 With the owner's approval (by setting `canBurn` to `true` for the renter), the rental token holder can cancel the rental agreement.
+This is a wrapper function for `transferRentalFrom`.

 ### rentalExists
     function exists(uint256 tokenId, uint256 timeIndex) public view returns (bool)